 I like growing them because there are so many different kinds and it’s interesting.
 I love how pretty sweet peppers and hot peppers are on the plant.

 Any post on this blog may contain affiliate links that pay me a very small commission for items you purchase using the links but costs you nothing extra.

 Both sweet and hot peppers are full of great nutrition and can be added to a variety of dishes.
 They are also very colorful so they make your dishes look great.

-Peppers, like tomatoes, like very warm temperatures, so don’t be tempted to plant them too early and try to cover them every frost.
-If you wait until a couple of weeks after your last frost date, they will far outperform plant that was planted earlier.
+Hot peppers and sweet peppers, like tomatoes, like very warm temperatures, so don’t be tempted to plant them too early and try to cover them every frost.
+If you wait until a couple of weeks after your last frost date, they will far outperform the plant that was planted earlier.
 They don’t appreciate the cool nights of spring.

 Our last frost date in Northeast Oklahoma is April 15, so I wait until May 1 to put out our tomato and pepper plants.

 When your plants get well established in the garden, you can prune up to half of the growth off and your plant will produce much more vigorously.
 If you don’t want to go that hardcore, you need to at least pinch off all the flowers from the plant for the first few weeks.
 This will help the plant put its energy into growing bigger and stronger and that will give you far more hot peppers and sweet peppers overall.

 Do you plant seeds in the ground or plants?
 In Oklahoma, it’s nearly impossible to germinate pepper seeds outside because of the fluctuating temperatures.
 Once the temperatures remain steady enough to germinate the seeds, it’s getting too hot for them to germinate.
 Our spring is so short, we have to sprout our seeds inside.